serra/kiamol/ch05/lab/my-sln.md

     nginx: [emerg] mkdir() "/data/nginx/cache" failed (2: No such file or directory)

 On the proxy pod, the directory `/data/nginx/cache` is missing.
+Solution add a cache volume backed by an `emptyDir`: 43df080e5603df242b46f51bc89f277e678f1dbe

+There seems to be sth wrong with the todo app again, since it does not seem to sue the appsettings correctly (it creates a database in the application root instead of the designated location).

 ## Learnings

+Sadly, the exercise with the todo list app fails again, i will not do any more exercises with it.

+Applying the manifests from the solution file did not work either,